Blackrocks Brewery: Operation

 Blackrocks' original one-barrel brewing system (equivalent to 31 US gallons or 117 liters) was located in the basement of its taproom.
 Due to the high demand for their beer, Blackrocks soon expanded to a three-barrel system.
 In 2013, Blackrocks expanded again into a purchased 9000 sqft former Coca-Cola bottling plant.
 In addition to their existing equipment, they installed a twenty-barrel system in the building, which allowed the brewery to expand production to 2,200 barrels per year.
 They also added a canning line that enabled them to sell beer outside their taproom.
 By 2015 and 2016, Blackrocks was selling its products across Michigan's Lower Peninsula and in the neighboring state of Wisconsin.

 After continuing rapid growth in demand, the company constructed a 24x24 ft addition on the northern side of the former bottling plant in 2018, and added two 120-barrel fermentors in May 2024.
 In mid-2024, Blackrocks began expanding its taproom brewing system from three to seven barrels with the goal of maintaining 16 different beer taps year-round.

 As of 2025, Blackrocks is the second-largest craft brewery in the Upper Peninsula of Michigan behind the Keweenaw Brewing Company.
 They sold about 10,400 barrels (Note: One US beer barrel is equivalent to 31 US gallons or 117 liters.) of beer in 2024, down nearly a fifth from the year prior.
 In terms of production, they filled 12,687 barrels in 2023, approximately 10,000 barrels in 2021, 9,000 in 2020, 7,500 in 2018, 6,595 in 2017, and 5,066 in 2016.

 Beer

 Blackrocks has three mainstay beers that they can and sell year-round: 51K IPA, Grand Rabbits cream ale, and Mykiss IPA (as of April 2025).
 51K IPA, named for a local 50 kilometer ski marathon plus an additional 1 kilometer that would be needed to travel to the brewery, is Blackrocks' most popular beer.
 It was one of the first beers they canned, alongside Grand Rabbits and the since-discontinued Coconut Brown.
+(Note: Coconut Brown was briefly re-released in early 2026.)

 Of the fifteen other beers that Blackrocks releases on a seasonal basis, regional publication MLive called out Honey Lav, which is brewed with honey and lavender, as a summertime consumer favorite.